Selene (Underworld): Character

-Selene is born in the late 14th century and grows up as a normal, happy, vibrant child.
-The youngest of two daughters of a master mason and smith, Selene and her sister Cecilia loved painting pictures, and playing games like 'Silly Goose'.
-At the age of nineteen, the untimely and gruesome deaths of her entire family completely breaks her heart and leaves her an orphan.
-The deaths of her six-year-old nieces hit her especially hard.
-Deceived by their murderer, Viktor, into believing that a pack of Lycans were the ones responsible, Selene dedicates herself to avenging their deaths.
+Selene was born in the late 14th century and grew up as a normal, happy, vibrant child.
+She and her sister Cecilia loved painting pictures and playing games like 'Silly Goose'.
+However, at the age of nineteen, the untimely and gruesome deaths of her entire family completely traumatised her and left her an orphan.
+The deaths of her six-year-old nieces were the most difficult for her to accept.
+Her family's real murderer, Viktor, tricked her into believing that a pack of Lycans were responsible for the killing.
+And so, Selene dedicates herself to avenging their deaths.

-As a Death Dealer (the Vampires' fighting elite), Selene commits herself to the duty of exterminating the Lycans as a species, a duty she sees as 'sacred', burying herself into her work.
+As a Death Dealer (the Vampires' fighting elite), Selene commits herself to the duty of exterminating the Lycans as a species, a duty she sees as 'sacred', burying herself in her work.
 She also isolates herself, never socialising with anyone outside of the Death Dealers, as the majority of the Vampire Coven are more concerned whiling away their immortal lives in hedonistic pursuits instead of concerning themselves with the serious business of the war against the Lycans.

-She also serves as one of Viktor's most loyal and most powerful Death Dealers, having been vampirically-sired by him personally.
-While she looks up to Viktor as a surrogate father figure (and he sees her as a surrogate daughter), she never stops to feel grief over the loss of her real family.
+She also serves as one of Viktor's most loyal and most powerful Death Dealers, having been vampirically sired by him personally.
+While she looks up to Viktor as a surrogate father figure (and he sees her as a surrogate daughter), she never stops feeling grief over the loss of her real family.

 According to Kate Beckinsale in The Making of Underworld, by the point in time of the events of the first movie, Selene has been a soldier of the Vampire Clan for so long, it has gotten to the point where "[Selene's] almost forgotten she's a woman, she's absolutely focused on revenge and killing, and she's really good at it.
-Then, she meets Michael, she starts to get a... kind of memory of what it's like to be human, and to be with humans.
+Then, she meets Michael, and she starts to get a... kind of memory of what it's like to be human, and to be with humans.
 She's not completely human, but she is actually 'human' somewhere underneath there."

-According to the novelisations of the events of the movies, prior to crossing paths with Michael, Selene has never been in love before.
+According to the novelisations of the events of the movies, prior to crossing paths with Michael, Selene had never been in love before.
 She was not a virgin; neither love nor lust had lured Selene into 'carnal encounters' with other vampires, but rather curiosity and loneliness.
 Such encounters are few, infrequent, and without consequence, all of them temporary indulgences quickly put behind her.